Before filing a complaint (appeal), use

-The deadline to file a complaint (appeal) to the PARP for a 2022 Assessment is January 31, 2022.
-This deadline has now passed.
+The deadline to file a complaint (appeal) to the PARP for a 2024 Assessment is January 31, 2024 - this deadline has now passed.

 The second level of appeal is the Property Assessment Appeal Board (PAAB).
-The deadline to file an appeal to the PAAB is April 30 of each year (Note: due to April 30 falling on a weekend, for 2022 PAAB the deadline is extended to May 2, 2022).
+The deadline to file an appeal to the PAAB is April 30 of each year.
 You must file a complaint (appeal) with the PARP first before filing an appeal to PAAB.
 For more information, visit

 the PAAB website.